Anchorite?

 The last window, probably not large, had shutters or thick curtains for local residents to speak with the (unseen) anchorite.

-She heard their prayer requests and perhaps answered spiritual questions.
+She heard their prayer requests and answered spiritual questions.
 It was not a social opportunity.
 The anchorite hid from the world for a purpose: devotion to God.

 What were these holy people good for?